outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - identifying that if power is necessary to change a structure, by process of elimination, nothing else could fix an error

   - connecting function of math/logic
-    - a problem like the following is a logic problem that can respond to the general solution workflow (given a problem format of a function to check possible solutions with) of:
+    - a problem like the following is a logic problem ('find the logic connecting this input/output') that can respond to the general solution workflow (given a problem input format of a 'function' to check possible solutions with) of:
-      - 'identify the unique correct solution in a solution set'
+      - 'identify the unique correct solution in a solution set to a problem of equalizing the sides of this function'
       - 'identify which solutions are not correct, reducing the set to a size of 1'
       - this can be converted to a math problem of:
         - iterating through solutions